 PRINTFEST is a three-day fair hosted by IPCNY for MFA and senior BFA students to exhibit, sell, and trade their prints during New York’s annual Print Week.
 PRINTFEST provides these emerging artists with a professional setting in which to show their work to a broad audience of collectors, publishers, artists, and curators visiting Chelsea galleries and the nearby IFPDA and Editions/Artists’ Book fairs.
-The universities' booths are complemented by workshops and demos, as well as a panel discussion with artists and art professionals about career paths to pursue after art school.
-PRINTFEST 2018 will be held in memory of IPCNY founding trustee and educator Leonard Lehrer.
+The universities' booths were complemented by workshops and demos, as well as a panel discussion with artists and art professionals about career paths to pursue after art school.
+PRINTFEST 2018 was held in memory of IPCNY founding trustee and educator Leonard Lehrer.

 Thursday, October 25, 5 − 9pm